jdefrance7/SeniorDesignProject/Arduino/README.md

 ---

-### CAN Receiver Test
+### CAN Transmitter and Receiver Test

-Tests the receiving operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver (courtesy of Atlantis Specialist Technologies).
+Tests the transmitting and receiving operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver (courtesy of Atlantis Specialist Technologies).

 ---

-### CAN Transmitter Test

-Tests the transmitting operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver (courtesy of Atlantis Specialist Technologies).

----

-### UAVCAN Receiver Test

-Tests the receiving operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver and the decoding of [UAVCAN v0](https://legacy.uavcan.org/) messages.

----

-### UAVCAN Transmitter Test
+### UAVCAN Transmitter and Receiver Test

-Tests the transmitting operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver and the encoding of [UAVCAN v0](https://legacy.uavcan.org/) messages.
+Tests the transmitting and receiving operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver and the encoding and decoding of [UAVCAN v0](https://legacy.uavcan.org/) messages.